Pippo Franco: Biography

+Early life

-Franco was born in Rome to an Irpinian family, who had moved to Rome from Vallata, in the Province of Avellino.
+Franco was born on 2 September 1940, in Rome to an Irpinian family, who had moved to Rome from Vallata, in the Province of Avellino.

 Cinema

 Franco's first role in a box office hit was 1969's Nell'anno del Signore, directed by Luigi Magni and starring "an exceptional cast of actors" including Franco, Nino Manfredi and Claudia Cardinale.

 In the 1970s and 1980s, he starred in a large number of Italian comedies, many of them erotic comedies such as the 1972 Mariano Laurenti production Quel gran pezzo dell'Ubalda tutta nuda e tutta calda, a semi-medieval erotic spoof (a "decamerotic" film) distributed in the US as Ubalda, all naked and warm, in which Franco starred (with "undeniable comic verve") alongside Edwige Fenech, the Algerian-born last "popular incarnation of the 'sex bombs' so in vogue twenty years earlier."
 The success of Ubalda was followed by another successful movie with Franco and Edwige, Sergio Martino's Giovannona Coscialunga disonorata con onore (1973).
 Franco again worked with Martino and Fenech in 1980 in Zucchero, miele e peperoncino and in 1982 in Ricchi, ricchissimi... praticamente in mutande, though Franco and Fenech did not share any scenes in these anthologies.
 In 1972, he had a part in Billy Wilder's Italian/American comedy Avanti! alongside Jack Lemmon and Juliet Mills.
 He directed his first movie in 1981, La gatta da pelare, for which he also wrote the score and the script.

+In 2018, he was in the cast of singer-songwriter Marco Santilli's music video entitled Portami via da me, together with showgirl Mercédesz Henger.